LevinHornischer/levinhornischer.github.io/_posts/2024-05-31-no_free_lunch.md

 $$
 {% enddetails %}

-So we see that PAC-learnability really exhibits contextuality: we can have locally consistent learners covering the whole input space but which cannot be glued together to a single, globally consistent learner.
+So we see that PAC-learnability really exhibits contextuality: We can have locally consistent learners covering the whole input space, but they cannot be glued together to one globally consistent learner.